retrocomputacion/retrobbs/readme.md

 - SID music streaming: SID files are converted to a stream of SID register writes.
 Only SID tunes that play once per frame (1X speed) are supported.
 This function requires the existence of the *SIDDump* executable in the system path.

-Current included plug-ins:
+Currently included plug-ins:

-- Astronomy Picture Of the Day (apod.py): Retrieves and display the text and picture from NASA's Astronomy Picture Of the Day.
+- Astronomy Picture Of the Day (apod.py): Retrieves and displays the text and picture from NASA's Astronomy Picture Of the Day.
 - IRC Client (irc_client.py): Basic and very experimental IRC client.
-- RSS feed reader (newsfeed.py): Retrieves the latest 10 entries from the specified RSS feed, upon user selection of the entry it scrapes the target web site for text and relevant picture.
+- RSS feed reader (newsfeed.py): Retrieves the latest 10 entries from the specified RSS feed, upon user selection of the entry, it scrapes the target website for text and relevant picture.
-- Oneliner (oneliner.py): Permits for user generated messages of up to 39 characters.
+- Oneliner (oneliner.py): User-generated messages of up to 39 characters.
-- WebAudio streamer (webaudio.py): On the fly conversion and streaming of on-line audio sources (*Shoutcast*, *YouTube* or other sources)
+- WebAudio streamer (webaudio.py): On-the-fly conversion and streaming of online audio sources (*Shoutcast*, *YouTube* or other sources)
-- Wikipedia (wiki.py): Search and display *Wikipedia* articles, displays relevant article image if found.
+- Wikipedia (wiki.py): Search and display *Wikipedia* articles, displaying relevant article image if found.
 - YouTube snapshot (youtube.py): Display a frame from the specified *YouTube* video.
-It grabs the latest frame if the video is a livestream, otherwise it grabs a random frame.
+It grabs the latest frame if the video is a live stream, otherwise it grabs a random frame.

 ---